rssanjeev/persuasionToolWebsite/README.md

-This is the Persuasion Tool Website developed for BITSLAB.
+This is the Persuasion Tool Website developed by Trent for BITSLAB.

 - app
   - main